fiuba-distribuidos-2C2025/tp1/protocol/README.md

 ### Phase 2: Results Retrieval

+The client tracks pending results (queries 1-4) and retrieves them incrementally:

 1. Client reconnects to server (can be done immediately or after a delay)
 2. Client sends `MessageTypeResultsRequest` (0x09) with query ID
 3. Server responds with either: